ToniCoding/ToniCoding/README.md

 💬 Always available to chat about programming or system administration
 🔭 I'm currently working on a good portfolio and trying to improve what I know.
 😒 I hate and love at the same time algorithms and automatization
-👉 Latest project: Virtual Keys Generator for Windows (VKGW)!
-You can check it [here](https://github.com/ToniCoding/VKGW)
+👉 Latest project: Virtual Keys Generator for Windows (VKGW).
+You can check it [here](https://github.com/ToniCoding/VKGW)!
 💙 Linux enjoyer